Revised and updated Sept 9, 2019. Links reviewed and updated November 29, 2020.

 Over the last few years, the usefulness of Google Scholar has really improved.
 But, is it as credible as other databases?
 Unfortunately it’s not that simple: Google Scholar’s purpose and function are just different from other databases.
 Google Scholar intends to be a place for researchers to start.
 As their “About” page says: Google Scholar provides a simple way to broadly search for scholarly literature.

-The way Google Scholar indexes or collects its information is different from other databases, too.
+The way Google Scholar indexes or collects its information is different from other databases.
 “Scholarly” databases usually index articles on specific disciplines or topics, with certain journals being included on purpose.
 Basically, they’re created by people.
-Google Scholar, like regular Google, is created by a computer: Google’s “robots” scan different webpages for scholarly material, with less care going into the journals that publish these articles.
+Google Scholar’s results, like regular Google, are created by a computer: Google scans different webpages for scholarly material, with less care going into the journals that publish these articles.

-What you’re probably looking for is a straight answer.
+What you’re probably looking for is a straight answer: Should I, or should I not use Google Scholar?
 If I had to give you one, I’d say go ahead and use Google Scholar.
 It can be helpful when you’re starting the research process on a topic, it finds credible journal articles, and it often turns up stuff you wouldn’t find elsewhere.
-Make sure to use it, though, in combination with other subject-specific databases.
+However, you should make sure to use it in combination with other subject-specific databases.

-One more thing: if you’re wondering whether you should use Google Scholar over Summon, I would recommend sticking with Summon.
-While Google Scholar has great benefits, Summon will only bring up articles that you have access to.
+One more thing: if you’re wondering whether you should use Google Scholar over Omni, which is on our library homepage, I would recommend sticking with Omni.
+While Google Scholar has great benefits, Omni will only bring up articles that you have access to.
 This means you won’t have to do as much poking around to find the full-text of articles as you would with Google Scholar.